RyanFrantz/Livestatus-API/README.md

 ### Filters

-To filter the result set to records meeting a critiera, pass one or more Filter[] params.
+To filter the result set to records meeting some criteria, pass one or more Filter[] params.
 Each Filter is a urlencoded LQL filter (see the [mk-livestatus documentation](http://mathias-kettner.com/checkmk_livestatus.html#H1:LQL - The Livestatus Query Language) for detailed LQL filter syntax).
 If more than one filter is specified, they are